thedufer/networking-blog/_posts/2018-01-21-going-the-distance.markdown

 allows for payloads up to 65535 bytes, and we've taken up 16 of them with addresses.

-### Switches
+### Hubs

-A "switch" is a non-edge node at this layer.
-Switches are quite simply - they connect to one or more other nodes, and simply send every message they get on any port to all of the ports.
-This requires very little knowledge of the network, which allows the switch to be quite simple.
+A "hub" is a non-edge node at this layer.
+Hubs connect to one or more other nodes, and send every message they get on any port to all of the other ports.
+This requires very little knowledge of the network, which allows the hub to be quite simple.

 This will cause a significant increase in the amount of traffic.
 Edge nodes will need to filter out messages that aren't addresses to them.
-Next time, we'll talk about some ways to cut down on the traffic by making our switches a bit more clever.
+Next time, we'll talk about some ways to cut down on the traffic by making our hubs a bit more clever.

+In addition, this means that any network topology that includes a loop of hubs will send messages over and over again, as they travel the loop in circles.
+We will talk about how to solve this problem a bit later.